To restore the camera to its original factory settings, you can perform a settings reset by following the steps below:

 - Power on the camera.

 If your camera is experiencing an issue and it is not resolved by performing the appropriate reset or initialize procedure above, service may be required.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.